MR-workaholic/Tars/docs/tars_cpp_server_thread.en.md

-﻿# Table of Contents
+﻿# Contents
 > * Overview
-> * Tars C++ framework service thread composition
+> * Service thread type of Tars(C++) service
-> * Analyze the tasks of each thread in the run
+> * Analyzing the tasks of running threads
 > * Method of changing the number of threads

 # 1. Overview

-The Tars C++ framework service is a single-process, multi-threaded RPC system.
-This article describes the number of threads that a standard Tars C++ framework service starts, and the responsibilities of each thread.
+The Tars(C++) service is a single-process, multi-threaded RPC system.
+This article describes the number of threads that a standard Tars(C++) service starts, and the responsibilities of each thread.

-# 2. Tars C++ framework service thread composition
+# 2. Service thread type of Tars(C++) service

 Starter |Thread function|Number of threads
 ------|--------|-----
-SERVER |Service main thread, responsible for server initialization|1 SERVER|Server network thread, responsible for sending and receiving data packets on the server network (the number of threads is configurable)|Configurable
+SERVER |Server main thread, responsible for server initialization|1 SERVER|Server network thread, responsible for sending and receiving data packets on the server (the number of threads is configurable)|Configurable
-SERVER|The thread that manages the port business logic, responsible for accepting and processing user-defined commands, service shutdown commands, etc.|1
+SERVER|Server-side thread that listens on the port to run business logic, responsible for accepting and processing user-defined commands, service shutdown commands, etc.|1
-SERVER|Time-assisted thread, responsible for periodically calculating time and reducing system calls to gettimeofday|1 SERVER|The thread that scrolls the log, responsible for local log file creation and log writing|1 SERVER|Local log thread, responsible for file creation and log writing of local dyed logs (this thread will be created if there is a set print by day log or related initialization)|1
+SERVER|Thread that assists the user in getting time, responsible for periodically calculating time and reducing system calls to gettimeofday|1
+SERVER|Thread used to scroll the log, responsible for local log file creation and log writing|1 SERVER|Local log thread, responsible for file creation and log writing of local dyed logs (This thread will start if there is a daily print log or related initialization.)|1
-SERVER|Remote log thread, responsible for synchronizing the local dyed log to the remote end (this thread will be created if there is a set print by day log or related initialization)|1
+SERVER|Remote log thread, responsible for synchronizing the local dyed log to the remote (This thread will start if there is a daily print log or related initialization.)|1
-SERVER|The thread of business logic processing is responsible for processing user business logic and completing the main functions of the RPC service.
-(Default, each ServantObj has its own business logic processing thread, but can also share the business logic processing thread)|Configurable
+SERVER|Business processing thread, responsible for processing user business logic and completing the main functions of the RPC service.
+(Each ServantObj has its own business processing threads by default, but the business processing threads can also be shared.)|Configurable
-Communicator|Client network thread, responsible for managing external service connections, listening for read and write events, and completing network read and write|Configurable
+Communicator|Client network thread, responsible for managing socket connections, listening for read and write events, and completing network read and write|Configurable
-Communicator|The thread that reports the attribute is responsible for collecting statistics and attribute information, and timing synchronization to stat and property.|1
+Communicator|Thread for statistical attribute reporting, responsible for collecting statistics and attribute information, and timing synchronization to stat and property.|1
 Communicator|Asynchronous callback thread, responsible for executing asynchronous callback function, each network thread of the client has its own asynchronous thread|Configurable

-# 3. Analyze the tasks of each thread in the run
+# 3. Analyzing the tasks of running threads

-We look at a running Tars framework service application, look at the characteristics of each thread, and distinguish between the various thread functions.
+From a running Tars service application, we look at the characteristics of each thread and make a distinction between the various thread functions.

-Experimental scenario:
+Experimental scene:

-> * The server is configured with one ServantObj, which is configured with five business logic threads.
+> * The server is configured with one ServantObj, which is configured with five business processing threads.

 > * The server is configured with one network thread.

-> * The client is configured with two network thread.
+> * The communicator is configured with two network threads.

-> * The client is configured with two asynchronous callback thread.
+> * The communicator is configured with two asynchronous callback thread.

 According to the thread startup configuration described above, this service should have:

-7(fixed) + 1(Number of server network threads) + 5(Number of business processing threads) + 2(Number of client network threads) + 2(Number of asynchronous callback threads) * 2(Number of client network threads) = 19 threads.
+7(fixed) + 1(Number of server's network threads) + 5(Number of business processing threads) + 2(Number of communicator's network threads) + 2(Number of communicator's asynchronous callback threads) * 2(Number of communicator's network threads) = 19 threads.

 # 4. Method of changing the number of threads

-The above shows which thread is composed of a standard Tars C++ service application.
-Any thread that indicates a number of 1 is implemented internally by the framework, and the user cannot change its number.
+The above shows which thread is composed of a standard Tars(C++) service application.
+Any thread that indicates a number of 1 is implemented internally by the Tars(C++), and the user cannot change its number.

-The number of threads that can be changed are server network threads, business processing threads, client network threads, and asynchronous callback processing threads.
+The number of threads that can be changed are server's network threads, business processing threads, communicator's network threads, and communicator's asynchronous callback threads.

 ## 4.1.
 Method of changing the number of business processing threads

-If you want to change the number of business processing threads of a certain servant object on the server, you can fill in the number N in the "Number of threads" column when the servant object is configured on the Tars management platform, then the framework will start N business processing threads for the servant.
+If you want to change the number of business processing threads of a certain servant object on the server, you can fill in the number N in the "Number of threads" column when the servant object is configured on the Tars management platform, then the Tars(C++) service application will start N business processing threads for the servant.

 Note: